climateinteractive/enroads-guide/docs/guide/background.rst

 Delays and capital stock turnover
 ---------------------------------

 New energy sources (e.g., renewables and new technology) take decades (not years) to scale up to sufficiently compete with coal, oil, and gas.
 There are two main sources of these delays.
 New supply capacity doesn’t show up until old, long-lived capacity is retired (e.g., coal-fired power plants and oil refineries, which can survive for ~30 years).
 Only 6% of the total stock gets added every year.
-New zero Carbon energy may secure 20-50% of that market share, but even then, it adds only 1-3% to the total stock.
+New zero-carbon energy may secure 20-50% of that market share, but even then, it adds only 1-3% to the total stock.
 The climate is only helped when coal, oil, and gas is retired away, and in the absence of other interventions, that amount is relatively small – approximately 3% per year.

 .. image:: ../images/background_images/slowcapitalstockturnover.png
     :scale: 40